-Reports keep coming in focused on climate change and health.
-The reports all present the same key messages: climate change is here, it is bad for your health, immediate actions can reduce future risks, and climate action has immediate and substantial health benefits.
+Incoming reports focused on climate change and health all present the same key messages: climate change is here, it is bad for your health, immediate actions can reduce future risks, and climate action has immediate and substantial health benefits.

 In short, climate action is good for health, and it’s time.

 My parents are missing.
 I am embarrassed to say that I was so consumed by being a new mommy that I didn’t notice at first that they had disappeared.

 Don’t worry.
 My daughter has wonderful grandparents.
 But they are just not my parents.
 I call them the “replacements.”